OpenDroneMap/ODM/README.md

 (Requires Ubuntu 14.04 or later, see https://github.com/OpenDroneMap/odm_vagrant for running on Windows in a VM)

 Support for Ubuntu 12.04 is currently BROKEN with the addition of OpenSfM and Ceres-Solver.
-We are working hard to get it working again in the future.
+It is likely to remain broken unless a champion is found to fix it.

 #### Building OpenDroneMap using git